-Did you know that 29% of small businesses don’t have a professional website?
+Did you know that 27% of small businesses don’t have a professional website?
 What about the fact that 75% of users make judgments about a company’s credibility based on their website’s design?

 No?
 Hmm.
-Did you also not know that 48% of visitors consider a website’s design to be the most telling factor about their credibility, and a larger 94% bounce from a website and stop trusting it because of a degraded web design?
+Did you also not know that 48% of visitors consider a website’s design to be the most telling factor about its credibility, and a larger 94% bounce from a website and stop trusting it because of a degraded web design?

 Whether you already knew the statistics above or not, the fact remains that running a business in the 21st century means pairing it with a website that can convert prospects into customers.